 Events to check out

 Athens, whilst host to many an exciting event (gallery openings, theatre, music, dance, workshops, the list goes on) for visitors, it is often not particularly clear as to when and where events are taking places.
-For music, in particular, try ticketservices.gr and even if the music is in Greek and of a completely new genre to you, a night at Theatre VraxonMelina Mercouriis not to be missed.
-Sheer rock face, cleverly lit, provides an atmospheric backdrop for performers and the slightly novel experience of grilled sweetcorn, souvlaki (but of course) and cans of chilled beer.
+For music, in particular, try ticketservices.gr and even if the music is in Greek and of a completely new genre to you, a night at the Theatre Vraxon Melina Mercouri is not to be missed.
+Sheer rockface, cleverly lit, provides an atmospheric backdrop for performers and the novel experience of grilled sweetcorn, souvlaki -but of course- and cans of chilled beer.
 It is really something to share with friends for those of you seeking out a truly local experience, far from the tourist crowd.

-What to eat
+What to eat in Athens

-It’s also worth bearing in mind that although you may be reluctant to leave the historic centre, there is a pack of surrounding neighborhoods that are fast becoming favorite haunts for our discerning local foodies.
-If you’ve taken off for the day to the Athens Riviera and you’re in search of a truly excellent yet cosy taverna, one of our favorites is Kir Aristos in Paleo Faliro.
-Technically a kebabtzidikon (=kebab shop) rather than a taverna -which if you’re amongst locals is definitely more than semantics- Kir Aristos serves incredible food at very reasonable prices and has welcoming decor to match.
-Be warned though, at the weekend you’re best to phone ahead as every table in the house is usually taken, a testament to its quality.
+It’s also worth bearing in mind that although you may be reluctant to leave the historic center, there is a pack of surrounding neighborhoods that are fast becoming favorite haunts for our discerning local foodies.
+If you’ve taken off for the day to the Athens Riviera and you’re in search of a truly excellent yet cozy taverna, one of our favorites is Kir Aristos in Paleo Faliro.
+Technically a kebabtzidikon (=kebab shop) rather than a taverna -which if you’re amongst locals, it's definitely more than semantics- Kir Aristos serves incredible food at very reasonable prices and has a welcoming decor to match.
+Be warned though, at the weekends, you’re best to phone ahead as every table in the house is usually taken, a testament to its quality.

-If you’re a die-hard foodie or simply looking for something a little different this year, we’ve designed something with you very much in mind!
+If you’re a die-hard foodie or simply looking for something a little different this year, we’ve designed something with you in mind!
 Imagine three days of culinary heaven, from farms to tucked away delis to tavernas with the most incredible food and views to match.
 Mixed with a healthy dose of mythology and dash of local sightseeing it is the perfect recipe for a long weekend getaway!